• Skip to primary navigation

 Serving Suggestions

-Since I cook roasted okra in a 450°F oven, I like to serve it with a main dish that I can cook in the same oven.
-So I often serve it with one of the following:
+Since I cook it in a 450°F oven, I like to serve roasted okra with a main dish I can cook in the same oven.
+So, I often serve it with one of the following:

 • Baked catfish